yjkxx/desmume-wasm/README.md

 Please read this guide before creating a new issue.
 Thanks!

-# About White Screen Issue on iOS
+# About Blank Screen Issue on iOS

-A small number of users have experienced a white screen issue after updating their iOS, due to a bug in the recent iOS update.
+A small number of users have experienced a white/black screen issue after updating their iOS, due to a bug in the recent iOS update.
 Please follow the steps below to resolve this issue:

 1. Turn off the Service Worker: Settings > Safari > Advanced > Experimental Features > Service Workers > OFF.